shahryar100979/NetworkFlowTraceBackPythonScript/README.md

 1. Ensure that the 'NetworkFlowProblem-Data.xlsx' file is located in the 'input' folder.
 Or you could provide your excel file with a sheet name that starts with "Input" in the 'input' folder.

-2. Run the Python script 'main.py' in the terminal.
+2. **Run the Python script 'main.py' in the terminal**.

 3. The script will prompt for the name of the Excel file.
 Enter the file name (followed by .xlsx) and press 'Enter'.
-In case you would like to use the default file you could type ;skip' and it uses 'NetworkFlowProblem-Data.xlsx' if found in the 'input' folder.
+In case you would like to use the default file you could **type 'skip'** and it uses 'NetworkFlowProblem-Data.xlsx' if found in the 'input' folder.
 The script will then show the list if sheets starting with 'Input<>', and then you need to type in which sheetname to use.

 4. The script will then perform the trace back process for the demands and generate the results saved in 'output.xlsx' file in the root directory.